Netvent/storyly-sdk/react-native/storyly-react-native/README.md

 }
 ```
 * **onFail**: This function is called if any problem occurs while loading story groups such as network problem etc… You can find detailed information from `errorMessage` parameter.
 * **onPress**: This function is called when the user presses to action button on a story or swipes up in a story.
-If you want to change how the story link should be opened, you need to override this function.
+You need to handle how the story link should be opened by overriding this method.
 `onPress` function has a parameter called `story`.
 It's json representation of `Story` object.
 You can check native documentation for paratemers in detail, also here is the sample format of parameters;
 ``` json
 {